mahtokamal/OS_foundational_concepts/command_prompt _practice.md

 ### 2.3 copy & xcopy
     Description - Copies one or more files to another location.

     Xcopy - Copies files and directory trees.
+    /S: Copies directories and subdirectories, but not empty ones.
+    /E: Copies all subdirectories, including empty ones.

     Syntax - TYPE [drive:][path]filename
     Example - type hello.txt